Curvature regularization for Non-line-of-sight Imaging from Under-sampled Data: Numerical Results

-The second column and third column of Fig. \ref{fig:multi-samp visual comparison bowling} are the reconstruction results of SPIRAL+$\|\cdot\|_1+\mathbb R_+$ without smoothing and after smoothing.
-As can be seen, smoothing plays a very important role for SPIRAL+$\|\cdot\|_1+\mathbb R_+$, while our approaches do not involve any post-processing step.
-The last two columns are the reconstruction obtained by our object-domain Algorithm \ref{alg1} and dual-domain Algorithm \ref{alg2}, respectively.
+Secondly, we compare the performance for under-sampled sparse reconstruction problems; see Fig. \ref{fig:multi-samp visual comparison bowling}.
+For under-sampled scanning, the measurement data for all comparison methods except for SPIRAL was obtained by linear interpolation filling.
+The first column of Fig. \ref{fig:multi-samp visual comparison bowling} displays the reconstruction results of LCT using $8 \times 8$, $6 \times 6$, and $4 \times 4$ scanning points.
+It is difficult to identify the meaningful scene information from the reconstructed images.
+The same is true for the Phasor field and F-K. The second column and the third column of Fig. \ref{fig:multi-samp visual comparison bowling} are the reconstruction results of SPIRAL without smoothing and after smoothing.
+As can be seen, smoothing plays a very important role for SPIRAL, while our approaches do not involve a smoothing post-processing step.
+The last two columns are the reconstruction obtained by Algorithm \ref{alg1} and Algorithm \ref{alg2}, respectively.
 We can observe that the image contrast is significantly improved, and the structural information is much clearer than both LCT and SPIRAL, especially for $4\times4$ scanning points.
-The dual-domain Algorithm \ref{alg2} tends to produce reconstruction results with better smoothness due to the introduction of the curvature regularization for measured signals.
-When the scanning points become more and more sparse, the advantages of the dual domain algorithm become more and more obvious.
-Furthermore, Table \ref{table:multi-samp} exhibits the metrics estimated by SPIRAL+$\|\cdot\|_1+\mathbb R_+$ with smoothing and our methods, which further convinced the advantages of our methods over SPIRAL.
+The Algorithm \ref{alg2} tends to produce reconstruction results with better smoothness due to the introduction of the curvature regularization for measured signals.
+When the scanning points become more and more sparse, the advantages of the Algorithm \ref{alg2} become more and more obvious.
+Furthermore, Table \ref{table:multi-samp} exhibits the metrics estimated by SPIRAL with smoothing and our methods, which further convinced the advantages of our methods over SPIRAL.